-To support research and teaching not only at Yale but also by an international community of scholars, the Beinecke Rare Book and Manuscript Library makes its collections accessible through its reading room, class rooms, and publically accessible repositories of digital facsimiles.
+The Beinecke Rare Book and Manuscript Library makes its collections accessible primarily through its reading room, class rooms, and publicly accessible repositories of digital facsimiles.
 To assure that materials are available for investigation when scholars visit New Haven and to preserve them for future generations, Beinecke Library rarely lends to external exhibitions.

-The borrowing institution will be responsible for all costs involved in a loan.
-A flat fee of $500 per item will cover preservation assessment, a detailed condition report, production of a preservation copy, appraisal for insurance purposes, and packing.
+The borrowing institution will be responsible for all costs involved in a loan, such as insurance and shipping costs.
+For institutions outside of Yale, a flat fee of $500 per item will cover preservation assessment, a detailed condition report, appraisal for insurance purposes, and packing.
 Additional fees may be applied if materials require extensive conservation treatment.
-Borrowers will cover all insurance and shipping costs.

 Transportation and shipping arrangements will be negotiated on a case by case basis to assure the safety and security of any items lent by the library.

-Borrowing institutions must present a loan form acceptable to the Beinecke Library, to be signed and countersigned by the directors of the institutions, and provide a certificate of insurance or comparable indemnity.
+a loan form acceptable to the Beinecke Library, to be signed and countersigned by the directors of the institutions

 The Library may at any time revoke the loan agreement and/or retrieve its materials if the borrower does not comply with the terms of the loan.
-For more information, contact Moira Fitzgerald, Assistant Head, Access Services.
+For more information, contact Rebecca Hatcher, Preservation Coordination Librarian.